PhDbuilds/anki-maker/README.md

    - Open `anki-maker.sh` in your favorite text editor.
    - Modify the `notes_dir` and `anki_dir` variables to point to your actual note storage path and the directory where you want the CSV file.
 4. **Check the Pattern**:
    - The custom pattern file is `system.md`.
 Make sure you’re cool with the instructions in there.
 You can tweak how the questions and answers get formatted to suit your style.
-You will need to create a to_anki directory within Fabric's patterns.
+You will need to create a to_anki directory and copy this `system.md` patther over within Fabric's patterns directory.

 ---

 ## Usage
 1. **Prefix Your Notes**
    - Suppose you have a bunch of notes named `LM1-topic1.md`, `LM1-topic2.md`, etc., in `/path/to/notes`.
+I keep my notes organized this way for easy finding and navigation.
+For example, If I'm studying for the Linux+ certification, I'll have a Map of Content page named `Linux+` with links to each module.
+Module 1, for example, would have all lessons that are covered in module 1, all with the prefix LM1-*.md.
 2. **Run the Script**:
    ```bash
    ./anki-maker.sh LM1